svdoever/svdoever.github.io/src/pages/XM_Cloud_rendering_host_options_and_fast_local_development.md

 title: XM Cloud rendering host options and fast local development with Experience Editor & Pages
 published: true
 date: '2022-11-21'
 spoiler: XM Cloud comes with an out-of-the-box internal rendering host.
-Deployment to this host is slow.
+Deployment to this host is currently slow (Sitecore is working on decoupling Editing Host builds/deployments from CM builds/deployments so that Editing Host builds/deployments are fast).
 Lets use a locally running rendering host, and expose it to the outside world using a reverse-proxy so the Experience Editor and Pages can work with the rendering host on your dev box.
 description: XM Cloud comes with an out-of-the-box internal rendering host.
-Deployment to this host is slow.
+Deployment to this host is currently slow (Sitecore is working on decoupling Editing Host builds/deployments from CM builds/deployments so that Editing Host builds/deployments are fast).
 Lets use a locally running rendering host, and expose it to the outside world using a reverse-proxy so the Experience Editor and Pages can work with the rendering host on your dev box.
 image: external image URL, starting with https://
 tags: xmcloud, SXA, headless
 canonical_url: https://www.sergevandenoever.nl/... - link for the canonical version of the content